 We believe the workplace should be a haven for those who contribute their labor to the company.
 Every employee should be treated with dignity and respect.

 The experienced California employment law attorneys at Bisnar Chase work diligently to help uphold the rights of Californian workers who have faced harassment or discrimination in the workplace.
 If you or a loved one has been the victim of sexual harassment in the workplace, please contact us at (800) 561-4887 for a free and confidential consultation

 What is Sexual Harassment?

-Sexual harassment is a type of discrimination based on an individual's sex.
-Under the law, sexual harassment is defined as "unwelcome verbal, visual or physical conduct of a sexual nature that is severe or pervasive and affects working conditions or creates a hostile work environment."
-It is important that we clearly understand what this means and what constitutes sexual harassment.
+Sexual harassment is a type of discrimination or mistreatment based on an individual’s sex.
+Under the law, sexual harassment is defined as “unwelcome verbal, visual or physical conduct of a sexual nature that is severe or pervasive and affects the working conditions of the victim or creates a hostile work environment.”
+It is important that Californians and Americans alike clearly understand what this means and what constitutes sexual harassment.

-Conduct that qualifies as sexual harassment can include anything from something that is said such as sexual jokes, comments about a person's body, asking for dates or propositioning, to physical acts such as touching, hugging, kissing or groping someone.
-Distributing sexual content also constitutes sexual harassment as does sending suggestive or harassing emails or electronic messages.
+Conduct that qualifies as sexual harassment can include anything from something that is verbally spoken such as sexual jokes, comments about a person’s body, asking for dates, or physical acts such as touching, hugging, kissing, or groping someone.
+Distributing sexual content also constitutes sexual harassment, as does sending suggestive or harassing emails or electronic messages.

-The law also states that to constitute sexual harassment, the behavior must be "severe of pervasive."
+The law also states that to constitute sexual harassment, the behavior must be “severe or pervasive.”
 This means that it cannot be a single incident.
-It has to occur repeatedly for a significant period of time.
+It must occur repeatedly for a significant period.
 If it involved one incident, the act will be considered for its severity.
-For example, if the act involved rape, sexual assault or sexual battery, it constitutes sexual harassment.
-Such conduct, in order to be deemed sexual harassment should affect working conditions or create a hostile working environment.
+For example, if the act involved rape, sexual assault, or sexual battery, it constitutes sexual harassment.
+For an action to be deemed sexual harassment, the action in question should affect working conditions or create a hostile working environment.